petrLorenc/petrLorenc.github.io/_posts/2018-7-25-Python defaultdict.md

 ﻿---
 layout: post
-title: Python: Custom defaultdict (ENG)
+title: Python - Custom defaultdict (ENG)
 description: Show you a way how to implement general custom class with defaultdict which you can nested together to create very useful structures.
 author: Petr Lorenc
 comments: true